College ValuesNews & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesPolicies

-All BTEC Health and Social Care (H&SC) courses require students to achieve at least the minimum entry requirements for their chosen pathway.
+All Health and Social Care (H&SC) courses require students to achieve at least the minimum entry requirements for your chosen pathway.

 For the Extended Diploma (x3 BTEC), students will need to achieve a Merit or higher in Health & Social Care if studied at Level 2 plus a grade 4 or higher in GCSE Science.
 If not studied at Level 2, students will need to achieve a 5 or higher in GCSE Science.

 The Health and Social Care department has four dedicated teaching rooms in the Elm building.
-All students have access to textbooks for the duration of the course which they are expected to use productively along with self-directed internet research to complete their assignments.
+You will have access to a wide range of resources for the duration of the course which you are expected to use productively along with directed independent learning and internet research to complete your assignments.

 The BTEC Level 3 in Health and Social Care is available in three forms: